AnthonyCUgoaru/Chrome-Capstone-Homepage/Readme.md

+#About

-#This Capstone is custom home page I made for myself for my Google Chrome Home Page and will display anytime I create a new tab.
+This Capstone is custom home page I made for myself for my Google Chrome Home Page and will display anytime I create a new tab.
 It consists of multiple API to not only make it look good but be convient.

 #APIs
 IEX Cloud: for real time changes to stock(s) and their end day highs and low.